alexeyfv/blog/_posts/2023/01/2023-01-30-react-html-annotations.md

 </div>
 ```

-For the considered example selection range will be:
+For the considered example, selection range will be:

 | Field            | Value                     |
 | ---------------- | ------------------------- |